Here, have even more reasons to feel stressed about your house move…

 1. Your Moving Company Let You Down

-Unfortunately moving companies can let you down on your house move day.
+Unfortunately moving companies can let you down on your moving day.
 It doesn’t happen very often, but it does happen.
-The way you can avoid this happening to you is by booking early, so you choose the right company for your needs and you know they are reliable enough not to leave you without any help on the big day.
+The way you can avoid this happening to you is by booking early, so you choose the right company for your needs, and so that you know that they are reliable enough not to leave you without any help on the big day.
 Most companies will give you enough notice to hire another company to do the job, or have the ability to send a replacement van if there is one available.
 At the very least they will have a clear procedure in place in the event that the original booking needs changing.
 When you enquire initially, ask them about this and if they don’t have a clear answer it could be worth moving on and speaking to other companies who are more prepared.

 It is inevitable at least one cup will get broken during the big move.
-However, with the right packing of items placed in your new home or your Storing.com unit, they should be protected well enough to avoid this happening.
+However, with the right packing of items placed in your new home or your storing.com unit, they should be protected well enough to avoid this happening.
 It is also worth getting insurance on your items whilst they are in transit if anything is particularly valuable.
 The moving company will have some degree of insurance on items that are in their care, but if you are moving anything yourself, or hiring a van, you’ll need to get those items insured yourself.

 3. You Lose The Keys To Your New Property

 1 in 10 people surveyed in a bed company study forgot their new house keys before they even got to the front door.
 You can only imagine the kind of impact this delay would have on the whole moving process.
 Consider attaching a key finder and bright key ring to the keys as soon as they come into your possession to prevent this happening.
 It can also be worth going and getting a new set of keys cut straight away, so you immediately have a spare set on hand should the initial set get lost or damaged.

 4. The Van/ Car Breaks Down